FailAcademy/learning/wdp-vancouver/_lessons/week-08/04b-angular-animations.md

 ## Lab Activity

-In today's lab we'll continue working on Project 4 and complete this exercise:
+In today's lab we'll continue working on Project 4!

 ---